mekomsolutions/openmrs-cd/node-scripts/README.md

     └── utils.js
 ```
 Set aside const.js which, as the name suggests, is the location of global constants, there are two types of subfolders that should be distinguished when looking from the root level:
-1. **utils** that contain broad purpose libraries needed across the app.
+1. **utils** that contain broad purpose libraries needed across the scripts.
 2. Jenkins jobs scripts implementations: **pipeline1**, **instance-event** and **pipeline3**.

 **Convention:** We are adopting the rule that the Node folder name is the exact name of the job within Jenkins, so as it is stated in the config.xml of the ad-hoc job.